ethers-io/ethers.js/packages/hardware-wallets/README.md

 Hardware Wallets
 ================

-Thid is still very experimental.
+This is still very experimental.

 I only have 1 ledger nano, and testing is done locally (CirlceCI doesn't have ledgers plugged in ;)).